PokemonAutomation/Microcontroller/Wiki/Hardware/README.md

 If you already have the hardware, skip ahead to the software tutorial.
 - [Software Tutorial](/Wiki/Software/README.md)

+## Before you Begin

+Before you begin, make sure you meet all of the following requirements:
+1. **You have a computer.** This used to go without saying, but it's becoming apparent that many people do not have computers anymore and only have phones or tablets.
+2. Your computer must be running either Windows, Linux, or Mac.
+Windows is strongly recommended as it is the easiest path.
+Anything else will be world of pain if you are not computer savvy.
+3. If you intend to do Computer-Control programs, you MUST be running 64-bit Windows on a sufficiently powerful computer. (no low-end laptops or networks)

 ## Pick Your Hardware

 First you must pick a microcontroller.
 There are 3 that we currently support.